CoinFabrik/on-ink-integration-tests/test-cases/balance/README.md

 ## Result

-We need to understand where the initial balance value is created/used in the _integration test environment_ and update its value to the value in _e2e environment_.
+We need to understand where the initial balance value is created/used in the _integration test environment_ and update its value to the value in the _e2e environment_.